GrossfieldLab/loos/INSTALL.md

 ```
 ---

-## CentOS 7
+## CentOS 7 and 8

-You'll need the epel repository in order to get python3 versions of numpy and
+For Centos 7, you'll need the epel repository in order to get python3 versions
-scipy:
+of numpy and scipy:

 ```
     yum install https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm